 Every rich, velvety bite of Espresso Chocolate Shortbread Cookies will delight mocha lovers.
 These melt-in-your-mouth espresso cookies are studded with chocolate toffee bits, for a wondrous flavor treat.
 Even better, this shortbread travels well in care packages and the flavor improves over time!
 You are sure to find many snacking and gifting possibilities for these scrumptious cookies.Updated from the original April 2013 version.
 Last updated November 2018.

-For my 40th birthday (a long time ago) I decided to celebrate by taking my husband and 2 children on their first trip to Europe.
+For my 40th birthday (a long time ago), I decided to celebrate by taking my husband and two children on their first trip to Europe.
 Inspired by Diana Gabaldon’s Outlander series (an historic fiction/romance which begins in the United Kingdom), I chose Scotland as our destination.
 It is a beautiful, magical country.

 As my children learned how to be travelers, I learned about prepping for and planning family focused trips.
 It is truly amazing to me what kinds of interests can be sparked in children with just a little preparation.
 Before our trip, we read fairy tales of the Highlands, discussed Nessie at length, and even read a children’s version of Macbeth.
 With a ten year old and five year old in tow, our itinerary spent less time in museums and more time enjoying trains and boats, exploring castles and gardens, and searching for prehistoric beasties.